 Federal Grant Programs

-All grants are awarded according to financial need, as determined by the federal formula that calculates your expected family contribution (EFC) from the information you submitted on the FAFSA.
+All grants are awarded according to financial need, as determined by the federal formula that calculates your student aid index (SAI) from the information you submitted on the FAFSA.
 Students who are eligible for federal student aid have their eligibility for federal grants evaluated after completing the FAFSA.

 A Federal Pell Grant, unlike a loan, does not have to be repaid.
 Pell Grants may be awarded to undergraduate students who have not earned a bachelor’s or a professional degree.
 The amount of aid students can receive varies depending on their financial need, cost of attendance, and other eligibility criteria.